Enrico Bomba

-Enrico Bomba (born 2 August 1922-?) was an Italian movie producer, director, and screenwriter.
+Enrico Bomba (2 August 1922 – 1 November 1995) was an Italian film producer, director, and screenwriter.
 He also worked in television.
 He was born in Amatrice, Province of Rieti, Italy.

 Career

 Bomba worked in various capacities from 1949 onward.
 In 1952, he directed his first film, Prigionieri delle tenebre (Prisoners of Darkness); and in the following year he commenced a film called Jezebel, although it was never completed.

-In the 1960s/1970s, he worked steadily as a director and screenwriter, directing two films featuring Agent 777 (under the name Henry Bay) and two decamerotici (films inspired by The Decameron).
+In the 1960s and 1970s, he worked steadily as a director and screenwriter, directing two films featuring Agent 777 (under the name Henry Bay) and two decamerotici (films inspired by The Decameron).
 In 1975, he dedicated himself to dubbing foreign language films, working as director and dialogist.
 Among the voiceovers that he edited the Japanese anime TV series, Great Mazinger and two works taken from the French novel Sans Famille: the anime TV series Nobody's Boy: Remi, and the French television miniseries Sans Famille.
 During the late 1970s, he made three more films for Cinestampa Internazionale which involved the work of anime artist Gō Nagai.
 He retired in the early 1990s.